chvolow24/jackdaw/README.md

 ### Adding, removing, and reordering effects

-Up to
+Up to 16 effects can be added to a given track.

 <kbd>S-e</kbd> : **Add effect to track**<br>
 <kbd>S-t</kbd> : **Open track effects**<br>

+The effects are displayed in a "tab view."
+The order in which the effects are processed is determined by the order of the tabs.

 #### Tab view navigation

-You can navigate the "tab view" with the mouse or with the keyboard:
+You can navigate the tab view with the mouse or with the keyboard:

 <kbd>\<tab\></kbd> : **Cycle through page elements**<br>
 <kbd>S-\<tab\></kbd> : **Cycle through page elements in reverse**<br>